Science against ageing

 Sex is one of the most important pleasures of life and the desire of many to maintain sexual function even in old age is therefore more than understandable.
 Maintaining a healthy sexual function until advanced age largely depends on the lifestyle to a large extent.
 It is a good idea, therefore, to start thinking about it already at a younger age – but it is never too late to start making measurable improvements in your lifestyle.
 That’s how.

 Unlike the common perception of an “asexual” old age, many older people enjoy an active sex life.
 However, in both men and women, normal aging brings about changes that sometimes affect the ability to have sex and enjoy it.

 In the elderly, with advancing age, a progressive decline of libido and the frequency of sexual activity are observed.
-The causes of this change are manifold and include general physical health, psychological causes, sexual dysfunction that can be managed with a range of modern medications available at Canadian pharmacy, and practical problems.
+The causes of this change are manifold and include general physical health, psychological causes, sexual dysfunction that can be managed with a range of modern medications available at Canadian family pharmacy, and practical problems.

 The decrease in the importance attributed to sex is not determined by age but rather by the health problems that afflict the elderly: poor health is associated with a reduced interest in sex and sexual functioning is an indicator of general health.

 75% of ambulatory older men are still sexually active, while only one sixth of those with mobility problems are.
 Numerous studies have shown, in both men and women, the existence of an association between the presence of cardiovascular risk factors and sexual dysfunction.

 In males, erectile dysfunction (the inability to obtain or maintain a satisfactory erection for the duration of sexual intercourse) mainly affects men over 40 years of age and becomes increasingly common with aging.
 The possible causes of erectile dysfunction are numerous, among these the most common are: